-Kuching is a city in South-West of Malaysian Borneo, it’s the capital of Sarawak.
+Kuching is a city in the South-West of Malaysian Borneo, it’s the capital of Sarawak.
 Kuching (Kucing) means cat in Malay.
+We spend here a week and we enjoyed Kuching with kids.

 And yes, we learn things on world schooling trips that we would probably never have learnt otherwise.